Arya (Iran): Sassanian period

 Parthian version of the trilingual inscription at Ka'ba-ye Zartosht by Shapur I.

 The Sassanian period saw a pronounced resurgence of Iranian culture and religion and its close interaction with political power under the influential Zoroastrian high priest Kartir on one side and a number of Sassanian kings on the other side.
 Arya appears in Middle Persian as 𐭠𐭩𐭫 (er) and in Parthian as 𐭀𐭓𐭉 (ary), most prominently in Shapur I's inscription at the Ka'ba-ye Zartosht.
 In this inscription and on a number of coins by Bahram II, Arya appears jointly with the term Mazdayasna, indicating a close connection between the political and religious sphere.

 The Sassanian period also saw the emergence of Arya as a political term in the form of Eran (𐭠𐭩𐭥𐭠𐭭, ērān) and Eran Shahr (𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩, ērān šahr).
 Here, Shahr (𐭱𐭲𐭥𐭩, šahr) goes back to Avestan Kshatra (𐬑𐬱𐬀𐬚𐬭𐬀, xšaθra) with the meaning rule, dominion or control.
 Eran already appears under Ardashir I as Shahan Shah Eran (King of Kings of the Aryas), whereas Shahan Shah Eran Shahr (King of Kings of the Dominion of the Aryas) appears in Kartir's inscription at Naqsh-e Rajab and several royal inscriptions starting with Shapur I and continuing with his successors.
 Initially, the term Eran was still understood to be the genitive plural of ēr with the case ending -ān.
 However, Middle Persian saw the gradual loss of case endings and their replacement with particles.
-As a result, the qualifier Eran became increasingly interpreted as an actual place name, i.e., expressions like Shahan Shah Eran and Shahan Shah Eran Shahr became King of Kings of Eran and King of Kings of the Dominion of Eran, respectively.
-(Note: An analogous phenomenon in English would be place names formed through the Saxon genitive.
+As a result, the term Eran Shahr underwent a process of toponymic ellipsis and expressions like Shahan Shah Eran and Shahan Shah Eran Shahr became King of Kings of Eran and King of Kings of the Dominion of Eran, respectively.
+(Note: In English, toponymic ellipsis is often seen in place names formed through the Saxon genitive.
 Thus, a term like Moe's Tavern is usually shortened to Moe's.)